Blizzard failed to make a stand for anything but China and money

 World politics are complicated, especially for major companies with global brands.
 China is a giant market.
 Any major video game company wants a presence there.
 But that should not come at the cost of forsaking the things we treasure as free people, including democracy, the freedom to protest, and the freedom of speech.

-When a player comes into conflict with a county that does not value those freedoms, Blizzard should help to defend them.
+When a player comes into conflict with a country that does not value those freedoms, Blizzard should help to defend them.
 Instead, Blizzard offered Blitzchung up as a sacrificial lamb, proudly displaying his carcass to China as if to say “look what we did to him for daring to speak against you, so please don’t punish us.”

 China is a massive country and economy.
 But just as the U.S. is subject to criticism, so is China.
 It doesn’t matter if China doesn’t want to hear them.